swmedhyg/flye-medaka_shell-script/README.md

 # Flye assembly and Medaka polishing for Nanopore sequencing

-_A instruction on how to use a shell script to run Flye and Medaka on Nanopore reads._
+_An instruction on how to use a shell script to run Flye and Medaka on Nanopore reads._

 </header>